xsedla1y/digital-electronics-2/Project2/README.md

 ### LCD display

 In labs we are using this type of LCD display.
 Documentations can be found in references.
+Pinout can be found in references.

 ![LCD display PMOD CLP](images/pmod_clp.png)